jccardot/gkrellm-pihole/README.md

 This gkrellm plugin sits under your network chart and monitors you Pihole: total number of DNS queries and numbers of blocked queries in the last 24 hours.

+*To compile*:
+./build

+*To use*:
+copy gkrellm-pihole.so to your plusing directory (usually ~/.gkrellm2/plugins) and activate from the configuration.